Keyword Research - Necessary or a nuisance?

-If your website was a person, SEO would be the life-force that drives it.
-Many small businesses don’t understand SEO, or its importance.
+If your website were a person, SEO would be the life-force that drives it.
+Many small businesses don’t understand SEO or its importance.
 In this post, I’ll break it all down for you, and teach you how to easily improve your website content so you can rank higher in google.

 Keywords are words that can be used to describe your business.
 Start by grabbing a piece of paper, or a pages document, and writing down every word that you can think of that relates to your business.
 For example, a plumber might use the words ‘plumber, plumbing, pipes, clogged toilet, broken sink pipe’.
 You want to use words that the customer will be searching, as well as the words that you can think of.

 Although someone may call themselves an ‘IT engineer’, that's not what a customer is going to search.
 They will probably be looking for ‘help with my computer’.
 Therefore, when you are making a list of your keywords, make sure that you are trying to think in the mind of someone searching for your product or service.

 Once you have a big list, you need to refine them and pick out the best of the best.
 You can go to this website, UberSuggest and type in your keyword.
 It will show a complete breakdown, including how many other people are using this keyword.
 This is super important.
 If there are huge companies that are ranking for this particular keyword, it might not be a good idea to use it, as it’s very unlikely that you would be able to compete with them.

 In this instance, you can see that the word ‘plumber’ is searched a lot, and is very hard to rank for.
 The higher the SEO difficulty number, the harder it will be to come up on google.
 If you go over to the menu on the left, and click ‘Keyword Ideas’ it will show other words and/or phrases that are also searched.
 This can help you understand what people are wanting when they search for their particular query.